kuzzleio/documentation/src/guide/1/dbsearch/javascript/index.md

 [snippet=search]

-You're index.js file should now look like this:
+Your index.js file should now look like this:

 [snippet=final]